jbmanning/sudoku-recoil/README.md

 # Sudoku
 This project is an algorithm based solver for sudoku puzzles.
-In it's current state it will solve many simple-hard puzzles, but begins to struggle with some puzzles requiring more complex techniques.
+In its current state it will solve many simple-hard puzzles, but begins to struggle with some puzzles requiring more complex techniques.
 My motivation for implementation has been simply as a learning project to get better at studying and implementing various algorithms.

 ## Techniques